-At Quality 1st Basements, we have warrantied solutions for repairing street creep damage to your foundation.
+At Quality 1st Basement Systems, we have warrantied solutions for repairing street creep damage to your foundation.
 To help you decide if our solutions are right for you, we offer free written street creep repair quotes throughout our NY service area.

 We serve the New York City, Brooklyn, Bronx, area, nearby areas such as Manhattan, Staten Island, Flushing, Astoria, Queens, Elmhurst, Ridgewood, and the surrounding regions.
 To schedule an appointment, contact us by phone or e-mail today!

 The existing expansion joint between the driveway and garage is fully compressed.

 Even when the joint appears wide enough at the surface, the concrete may still be in contact underneath.
 This means that when the street expands with heat, your driveway is being pushed into the rest of your home.